Arction/javascript-charts-performance-comparison-heatmaps/README.md

 However, after 500x500 threshold is passed the difference in hardware accelerated libraries speed is clear, being ready on average ~10x faster than the other JavaScript chart libraries.

-Going further, all other competitors drop off as they can no longer handle the extreme amounts of data, leaving only _LightningChart JS v.3.1_ steadily scaling upwards all the way up to 35000x35000 (**> billion data points!**, > 400x more than average competitor).
+Going further, all other competitors drop off as they can no longer handle the extreme amounts of data, leaving only _LightningChart JS v.3.3_ steadily scaling upwards.

-In 5 seconds, _LightningChart JS v.3.1_ can display a 13000x13000 heat map with a whopping **170 million data points**.
+In 5 seconds, _LightningChart JS v.3.3_ can display a 30000x30000 heat map with a whopping **900 million data points**.
-This is **395 times** more data than the average competitor without hardware acceleration, and **20 times** more data than the closest hardware accelerated competitor.
+This is **2000 times** more data than the average competitor without hardware acceleration, and **100 times** more data than the closest hardware accelerated competitor.
+The maximum confirmed heat map that _LightningChart JS v.3.3_ can display with 64 GB RAM is 5.6 billion data points.

 The available heat map dimensions range is crucial in real-life applications, because if it is not enough it means you have to _down-sample_ your data which results in precision loss!
 This can be a show stopper in many cases.